What We’re Watching

 NY State considers tightening HFC standards

 - Proposed hydrofluorocarbon (HFC) reductions in New York State could impact manufacturers of automatic commercial icemakers (ACIM) and commercial refrigeration equipment (CRE).
 Comments were due March 19.
-If approved as currently written, starting January 1, 2025, large refrigeration equipment with 1,500 pounds or greater will require leak management protocols.
-Registration and labeling compliance dates begin June 1, 2025 for large equipment, through June 1, 2028 for small equipment.
+Although not yet finalized, if approved as currently written, starting Jan.
+1, large refrigeration equipment with 1,500 pounds or greater will require leak management protocols.
+Registration and labeling compliance dates begin June 1, for large equipment, and June 1, 2026, for medium equipment (200-1,499 pounds) and June 1, 2028, for small equipment (50-199 pounds).

 Extended producer responsibility (EPR) efforts in states